The determination of the spin and parity of a vector-vector system: Application

+A sample of $500$ simulated $J^P=0^+$ events, corresponding to the helicity matrix in Eq.~\eqref{eq:H2ZZ}, were generated using a dedicated framework written in \texttt{Julia}~\cite{julia.JpsiJpsi}.
 Results from an analysis using the one-dimensional distributions given in Eq.~\eqref{eq:phi} and \eqref{eq:theta} are shown in Fig.~\ref{fig:higgs.phi}.
-The data correspond to a single pseudoexperiment with 500 simulated $H\to Z(e^+e^-)Z(\mu^+\mu^-)$ decays.
 Superimposed are the theoretical distributions expected from $J^P=0^+,0^-$ and $1^-$; the data agree best with the $0+$ hypothesis with the values $\beta_H = 1/6$ and $\zeta_H = 0$.
 An ensemble of pseudoexperiments lead to estimations for $\beta$ and $\zeta$ that are shown as inset plots and compared to the theoretical values for three spin hypothesises.
 The width of the distributions indicate the precision of the determination.
-With a data sample of 500 events, the $0^+$ and $1^-$ hypotheses are separated by about twice the uncertainty on the experimental measurement, while in contrast, the multidimensional approach has a separation of about a factor four.
-This shows the improvement in experimental precision that can be achieved by combining and taking account of the correlations between the angular variables.
+The $0^+$ and $1^-$ hypotheses are separated by about $2\sigma$, while in the multidimensional approach the statistical significance is about $3.5\sigma$.
+This shows the improvement in experimental precision that can be achieved by taking account of correlations between the angular variables.
+Details on hypothesis testing are presented in Appendix~\ref{sec:test.statistics}.